EigenPro/EigenPro3/README.md

 *General kernel models* are predictors of the form
 $$f(x)=\sum_{i=1}^p \alpha_i K(x,z_i)$$
-where $z_i$ are model centers, which can be arbitrary, i.e., they need not be a subset of the training data.
+where $z_i$ are model centers.
 EigenPro3 requires only $O(p)$ memory, and can use multiple GPUs.
+Here $K$ can be any positive semidefinite kernel, and $z_i$ can be arbitrary, i.e., they need not be a subset of the training data.

 The algorithm is based on Projected dual-preconditioned Stochastic Gradient Descent.
 A derivation is given in this paper
 **Title:** [Toward Large Kernel Models](https://arxiv.org/abs/2302.02605) (2023)